-- store food and water and take care of your loved ones, including those with special health needs, the elderly, and your pets.
-This is why it is - protection from wind, rain and coastal waters.
+- If needed, develop a plan to help those who cannot help themselves, such as the disabled or those with limited mobility.
+If people with special health needs are with a care-provider, confirm that the care-provider has an evacuation plan.
+Otherwise, you, your family, your friends or relatives, or someone nearby who is designated can take responsibility for that person(s). - Develop a plan for your pets.
+Listen to local radio or check with your local civil defense department to determine if there are any pet-friendly shelter locations in your county.
+If possible, take your pet with you to anywhere that is high ground outside of the evacuation zone. - If you use your house as a hurricane shelter and it is in an appropriate location, you may be better able to store food and water and take care of your loved ones, including those with special health needs, the elderly, and your pets.
+This is why it is important to strengthen your home as much as possible. - If you are outside an inundation zone or flood zone and in a strong house, you still may be better off going to a public shelter. - In general, stay off the roads.
+Only drive if it is absolutely essential.
+Your evacuation plan should emphasize reaching an area by walking.
+The police may close many roads during an emergency, so people can exit a freeway, but not necessarily get on it. - There are a limited number of hurricane shelters and spaces that offer protection from wind, rain and coastal waters.
 Because there is a shortage of shelters, there may be a possibility you cannot get in, even if you wanted to.
-Therefore, plan to use a shelter only as a last resort. - Become familiar with the closest shelter or shelters in case you have to evacuate to one.
-Check for updates to the list of shelters on the Alabama Gulf Coast chapter of the American Red Cross website: www.redcrossseal.org/shelters.11 - Plan and prepare to be at your evacuation point for several days.
-Remember: "The first 72 are on you!" - Know the difference between a hurricane watch and a hurricane warning.
+Therefore, plan to use a shelter only as a last resort. - Become familiar with the closest shelter or shelters in case you have to evacuate to one (see Appendix A).
+Check for updates to the list of shelters on the Southeast Mississippi Red Cross website: www.redcross-sems.org/shelters.11 - Plan and prepare to be at your evacuation point for several hours. - Know the difference between a hurricane watch and a hurricane warning.
 Do not confuse the two.
 When each is triggered, there are different actions you and your family should take.
 Also note that the civil defense and/or emergency management agencies may issue what is called mandatory evacuation in the case of a hurricane warning.